A topic from the subject of Inorganic Chemistry in Chemistry.

 • Thermodynamics: The study of energy transfer and transformations in chemical and physical systems.

-• First Law of Thermodynamics: Energy cannot be created or destroyed, only transferred or transformed.
+• First Law of Thermodynamics: Energy cannot be created or destroyed, only transferred or transformed (Law of Conservation of Energy).

-• Enthalpy: A thermodynamic property indicating the total thermal content of a system.
+• Enthalpy (H): A thermodynamic property representing the total heat content of a system at constant pressure.

 Experimental Techniques and Equipment

-• Calorimetry: Measuring heat flow in a chemical reaction using devices like calorimeters.
+• Calorimetry: Measuring heat flow in a chemical reaction using devices like calorimeters to determine enthalpy changes.

-• Spectrophotometry: Measuring the absorbance or transmittance of light to determine concentrations.
+• Spectrophotometry: Measuring the absorbance or transmittance of light to determine concentrations of reactants and products.

-• Titration: Adding a known concentration of one solution to another to determine the concentration of the unknown solution.
+• Titration: Adding a known concentration of one solution to another to determine the concentration of the unknown solution, often used to determine equilibrium concentrations.

 • Gas Chromatography: Separating and analyzing different components of a gaseous mixture.